message/iata/AT.md

 - The COVID-19 test requirement does not apply to passengers younger than 12 years if accompanied by an adult.
 6. Passengers could be subject to self-quarantine for 10 days.
 - This does not apply to:
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 14 days before arrival, and their accompanying minors between 12 and 18 years old;
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Covishield, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at most 270 days before arrival, and their accompanying minors between 12 and 18 years old.
+A combination of vaccines is accepted;
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Janssen at least 21 days before arrival, and their accompanying minors between 12 and 18 years old;
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with Janssen at least 22 days and at most 270 days before arrival, and their accompanying minors between 12 and 18 years old;
 - more exemptions can be found at <a href="https://tinyurl.com/8w8kyybv">https://tinyurl.com/8w8kyybv</a> .